leiassyun/Calculator-with-Reverse-Polish-Notation-RPN-Converter/README.md

-# Calvulator with Reverse Polish Notation (RPN) Converter
+# Calculator with Reverse Polish Notation (RPN) Converter
 This calculator consists of two fundamental steps: firstly, converting an infix expression to a post expression, and secondly, evaluating the resultant postfix expression.

 In simple terms, an infix expression is the conventional way we write mathematical expressions, where operators like +,-,*, and / are placed between the operands (e.g., 3 + 4 * 5).